10d9e/sugar-data/README.md

 # Sugar Data
-A simple POJO centric database abstraction layer.
-Sugar Data allows you to create annotated DAO interfaces and automatically serializes your Pojo's to JDBC datasources
+A light-weight POJO centric object relational mapping library.
+Sugar Data allows you to create annotated DAO interfaces and automatically serializes your Pojo's to JDBC datasources.

 # Quick Start